Reza Baluchi: 2014 attempt to reach Bermuda and Puerto Rico

 In 2014, after two years of training including a 30 mi journey from Newport Beach to Catalina Island, Baluchi set off from Pompano Beach, Florida, intending to trace the Bermuda Triangle by traveling approximately 3000 mi to Bermuda, to Puerto Rico, and back to Miami.
 The Coast Guard had warned him that the expedition was too dangerous, and stopped him approximately 185 mi north of his starting point and 70 mi offshore of St. Augustine, Florida because he was judged to be in danger.
 A Coast Guard crew member described him as "fatigued", and he had activated distress beacons; Baluchi said that he accidentally activated his location beacon retrieving a plastic pack of water bottles thrown to him from a crabbing boat.
-The rescue, in which a ship, an A-16 helicopter, and a C-130 airplane were launched, cost approximately $140,000; his water craft with his possessions inside was left adrift and ultimately damaged beyond repair being towed back to shore in rough water.
+The rescue, in which a ship, a helicopter, and a C-130 airplane were launched, cost approximately $140,000; his water craft with his possessions inside was left adrift and ultimately damaged beyond repair being towed back to shore in rough water.